 Provides Qt 3D QML types for the scene2d module.

 Provides Qt 3D QML types for the Scene3D module.

-For a C++ application that performs 2D or 3D rendering, collision detection, and handles user input, include the following directives of the modules' classes:
+For a C++ application that performs 2D or 3D rendering, collision detection, and also handle user input, add the following line to its qmake